rahul269406/brady/README.md

 2. Another way, go to TestRunners src/test/java/runners/TestRunners.java  file and click on run button
 3. lastly , you can run via maven too by executing the mvn test command

+**Important Note Before Execution** :- Please change the WORKSAPCE_PATH as per your machine in location src/main/java/Utilities/TestUtils.java

 **POM**

-Page package is maintaining  the objects of home and login pages
+Pages package is maintaining  the objects of home and login pages

 **Additional point**